omarelladen/ATmega328-LCD-Clock/README.md

+## Features:
+- Date & Time
+- Timer
+- Chronometer
+- Alarm, difined by:
+    - start time
+    - number of repetitions
+    - interval of repetition in minutes

+## Observations:
 - Built with the Arduino framework
 - No pin actions are implemented other than the ones for the LCD

-Features:
-- Date (variation on numbers of days in different months is not implemented)
-- Time
-- Timer
-- Chronometer
-- Alarm difined by start time, number of repetitions and interval of repetition in minutes

 <p align="center" width="100%">
 <img src="imgs/home.jpg">